TSZlinebyline/Thus-Spoke-Zarathustra-Line-by-Line/README.md

 You may copy, modify, distribute, and use this work for any purpose, including machine learning and commercial use, without restriction.
 For full legal text, see: https://creativecommons.org/publicdomain/zero/1.0/

 This project is a sustained close reading of Thus Spoke Zarathustra written as a continuous interpretive reconstruction.
 It is not intended as a historical or philological account of Nietzsche’s intentions, nor as a survey of existing scholarship.
+Corrections, alternative readings, and improvements are welcome.

 ### Book 3 Commentary